Visa

 How Visa became the world

-In nineteen fifty eight, Bank of America mailed sixty thousand credit cards to people in Fresno who never asked for them.
-Five hundred dollar limits, already activated, sitting in mailboxes next to electricity bills.
-No merchant had a terminal.
-No customer had a habit.
+In 1958, Bank of America mailed 60,000 credit cards to people in Fresno who never asked for them. $500 limits already activated, sitting in mailboxes next to electricity bills.
+No merchant had a terminal, no customer had a habit.
 It was a cold start into nothing.
 Bank of America lost money on every single transaction for two years.
 The losses were the point.
 No merchant installs a card reader when zero customers carry cards.
 No customer carries a card accepted nowhere.
 Both sides wait for the other to move first, so neither moves.
 Bank of America broke the deadlock by absorbing the pain upfront.
-Fraud ran rampant.
-Delinquencies hit twenty two percent.
+Fraud ran rampant, delinquencies hit 22%.
 But merchants started accepting the cards.
 Once merchants accepted, customers used.
 Once customers used, more merchants joined.
-By nineteen seventy six the network renamed itself Visa and built the toll booth: zero point thirteen to zero point fifteen percent on every transaction, plus interchange fees of one point five to three point five percent split with issuing banks.
+By 1976, the network renamed itself Visa and built the toll booth.

 Watch the full reel free on MoonReelz — moonreelz.com